Flevy Management Insights Case Study

 These KPIs offer insights into the strategic initiatives' effectiveness, providing a basis for continuous improvement and ensuring alignment with the organization's strategic objectives.

-To improve the effectiveness of implementation, we can leverage best practice documents in Process Design.
-These resources below were developed by management consulting firms and Process Design subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Process Design templates below that were developed by management consulting firms and Process Design subject matter experts.

 Process Design Deliverables